opattison/olivermakes/_posts/2016-01-24-aws-tls-certificate-with-jekyll.md

 The process is similar to [Step 1 (S3)](#step-1) through Step 2 (CloudFront) and Step 3 (Route 53) applied to a new bucket and distribution prepended with `www`.
 However, there are a few adjustments.
 The S3 bucket should be set to **Redirect all requests to another host name** which should be set at the root domain (`example.com`).
 That bucket can then be connected to a second CloudFront distribution and routed with Route 53, attached to the same TLS certificate exactly as above.
 Setting up a parallel distribution that uses the S3 bucket’s built-in redirection service results in a single canonical URL regardless of the protocol used.

 This process could be mirrored to serve `www` as the canonical URL instead.
 For an example of this inverse behavior, check out how `google.com` redirects to `www.google.com`.
-Whether once picks `www` or no `www` is mostly a matter of personal preference, but the important thing is consistent behavior and a *single* canonical URL.
+Whether one picks `www` or no `www` is mostly a matter of personal preference, but the important thing is consistent behavior and a *single* canonical URL.

 ---